Factor XIII A-Subunit (Recombinant)

 Factor XIII A-Subunit (recombinant) is a protransglutaminase (rFXIII [rA2] homodimer) and binds to free human FXIII B-subunit resulting in a heterotetramer [rA2B2]. rFXIII has been shown to be activated by thrombin in the presence of Ca2+.
 Activated rFXIII has been shown in dose-dependent manner to increase mechanical strength of fibrin clots, retard fibrinolysis, and rFXIII has been shown to enhance platelet adhesion to the site of injury.
 After combining with available plasma B-subunits, factor XIII A-subunit (recombinant) has been shown to have the same pharmacodynamic properties in plasma as endogenous FXIII.

 Distribution: Vss: Children <6 years: 61.2 ± 41 mL/kg; Adults: 65.9 ± 26.9 mL/kg.

 Half-life: Children <6 years: 7.1 ± 1.9 days; Adults: ~ 5.1 ± 2.6 days.

 Use: Labeled Indications

 Factor XIII A-subunit deficiency: Routine prophylaxis of bleeding in patients with congenital factor XIII A-subunit deficiency

-Hypersensitivity to the active substance or any component of the formulation
+Hypersensitivity to coagulation factor XIII A-subunit (recombinant) or any component of the formulation.

-Factor XIII A-subunit deficiency: IV: 35 units/kg once monthly to achieve a target trough level of factor XIII activity ≥10% using a validated assay; consider dose adjustment if adequate coverage is not achieved (higher doses may not increase the levels of tetrameric factor XIII).
-Note: Treatment should be initiated under the supervision of a healthcare provider experienced in the treatment of rare bleeding disorders.
+Factor XIII A-subunit deficiency: IV: 35 units/kg once monthly to achieve a target trough level of factor XIII activity ≥10%; consider dose adjustment if adequate coverage is not achieved (higher doses may not increase the levels of tetrameric factor XIII).

 Refer to adult dosing.